caspii/casparwre.de/unix101/index.md

 ---
 layout: page
 title: Unix 101 Course
+description: A short UNIX / Linux course for beginners
 ---

 This is a course I gave privately to some friends.
 You can still do the